 King and Prince Shrimp & Grits in Tasso Cream Sauce

 This is the recipe used for one serving at the resort, multiply as needed, cooking all at once, being sure not to overcook.
 Because of group personal tastes, I will probably go slightly heavier on the shrimp (Yum!) and lighter on the spice.
 Grits can be prepared ahead of time (I always make enough for the Christmas morning’s breakfast casserole at the same time.)
-Because of availability I will use South Carolina shrimp.
-We take our shrimp very seriously around here, so be aware that according to connoisseurs, there are differences in the flavors from place to place, depending on season, and the marsh water’s composition and tides.
+Because of availability, I will use South Carolina shrimp.
+We take our shrimp very seriously around here, so be aware that according to connoisseurs, there are differences in the flavors from place to place, depending on the season, and the marsh water’s composition and tides.

 - 1 cup heavy cream

 - salt and pepper to taste

 In one saucepan, saute the shrimp with cajun seasoning using olive oil.
 In another pan, saute tasso ham, corn, tomatoes and green onions; add heavy cream and asiago cheese; let simmer two minutes.
 Add shrimp and serve over stone-ground grits of your choice.

 Now we want to know: Do you have a favorite holiday recipe that you’ve adopted and/or adapted to create your own culinary tradition?